-Our teaching and learning environment is base on the philosophy and programs of the International Baccalaureate organizations (and in particular the IB Learner Profile) as well as the school's Guiding Statements (Vision Narrative, Values and Learning Principles)
+Our teaching and learning environment is based on the philosophy and programmes of the International Baccalaureate organisations (and in particular the IB Learner Profile) as well as the school's Guiding Statements (Vision Narrative, Values and Learning Principles).

 The diagram below shows how the school combines its own Learning Principles with the IB Learner Profile.
 The Students Outcomes represent our 'Promise' Students.

-Our school was recently reauthorised by the IBO in April 2019 to provide the full continuum of IB programs.
-This reauthorisation coupled with the full accreditation awarded by the Council of International Schools, provides third party evidence of the quality of our programs.
+Our school was recently reauthorised by the IBO in April 2019 to provide the full continuum of IB programmes.
+This reauthorisation coupled with the full accreditation awarded by the Council of International Schools, provides third party evidence of the quality of our programmes.
 For more information on the International Baccalaureate visit www.ibo.org.

 Ikoma Family - From Japan

 We are Spanish family and our kids Valeria (6 years old) and Claudia (4 years old) started in EIS 3 years

 ago when we arrived to HCMC.
 Our experience in the school has been amazing since the beginning and we have always felt as a part of a big EIS community with plenty of activities for the whole family (Xmas fair, Saturday movie nights, TET festival, United Nations day, …) and our kids have really enjoyed a multicultural experience together with teachers, school staff and their colleges from all around the world, they have learnt many things but the most important ones are to understand and valued different cultures, languages, traditions and celebrations.
 Definitely we will recommend the experience in EIS HCMC and we will miss EIS community.